gotmachine/MandatoryRCS/README.md

 This mean that like in real life, most crafts always need a few RCS thrusters (and propellant) to have orientation authority, but you still get most of the playability benefits of overpowered reaction wheels.

-It also completly override the stock SAS code, using the much better PID controller coming stright from the well-known MechJeb plugin.
+It also completly override the stock SAS code, using the much better PID controller coming straight from the well-known MechJeb plugin.
 Along with this comes a few new SAS modes and some other authority control features in a nice non-invasive UI that is as much stockalike as possible.

 As a side benefit, the plugin also fix the "timewarps rotation stop" stock behaviour, and introduce a few related features like keeping the vessel oriented toward the SAS selection in timewarps and when switching vessels / reloading the game.